 Body language is a fascinating thing.
 Why?
 Because our body is the main tool for our communication.
-As I mention in my upcoming book, “Emotional Magnetism,” UCLA psychology professor Albert Mehrabian discovered that face-to-face communication can be broken down into three components:
+As I mention in my book, “Emotional Magnetism,” UCLA psychology professor Albert Mehrabian discovered that face-to-face communication can be broken down into three components:

 • what we say—our words (7 percent);